 Slice the cake using a serrated knife and serve.
 Wrap leftover individual slices in plastic wrap and freeze.
 Defrost at room temperature.

-Replace each egg yolk with 3 tablespoons fat of choice like cream or full-fat coconut oil or full-fat coconut milk.
+Replace each egg yolk with 1 tablespoon fat like heavy whipping cream, coconut oil, or full-fat coconut milk.
 Replace each egg white with 2 tablespoon liquid from a can of mildly flavored white beans like white kidney/cannellini beans.